Hazem1695/Crime-Detection/README.md

 Test accuracy of my model is 66.67

-Accuracy can improve by train on larger dataset i train on 240 videos and i test on 60 videos split it to Normal and Abnormal
+Accuracy can improve by train on larger dataset I train on 240 videos and I test on 60 videos split it to Normal and Abnormal

 Code that I follow: https://keras.io/examples/vision/video_transformers/